 99. Screen Clipping

-Sometimes you need to add screenshots into your spreadsheet.
-And for this, Excel has an option which can capture screen instantly, and you can paste it into the worksheet.
+Sometimes you need to add screenshots to your spreadsheet.
+And for this, Excel has an option that can capture the screen instantly, and then you can paste it into the worksheet.
 For this go to ➜ Insert ➜ Illustrations ➜ Screen Clipping.